0Kelv/fuel-square-number/README.md

 # A simple test contract for the Fuel operating system
-### The function square-number simply calculates the square of a given number.
+### The function square_number simply calculates the square of a given number.